Latest number of positive Isle of Wight Covid-19 tests and deaths

 Deaths

-The Government Dashboard also records one new death within 28 days of positive test, meaning the cumulative remains at 218 (as of 8th Feb).
+The Government Dashboard also records 3 new deaths within 28 days of positive test, meaning the cumulative remains at 227 (as of 10th Feb).

 Our thoughts are with all those who have lost loved ones and with those who are working so hard to save lives.